-Honey is a director and is advising clients in a wide range of industries on tax compliance, accounting and payroll, financial and tax due diligence and tax structuring.
+Honey is a Partner and is advising clients in a wide range of industries on tax compliance, accounting and payroll, financial and tax due diligence and tax structuring.
 She has recently conducted financial due diligence on state-owned banks in Myanmar for its restructuring.
 Honey qualified as a CPA with PwC in Sweden and holds a master’s degrees in accounting, finance and business development from Umea University in Sweden and a bachelor degree in Business Management from National Management College in Myanmar.

 Ngwe Lin Myat Chit